Our present is stranger than most movies. How’s that changing the way I watch them?

 © 2024, Paramount Pictures

-Not so long ago, I watched and logged the September 5.
-My review complained about the lack of character development of faceless terrorists taking Israelis hostages during the 1972 Munich Olympics.
+Back in February, I watched and logged September 5.
+My review complained about the lack of character development of faceless terrorists taking Israeli hostages during the 1972 Munich Olympics.
 Even though that would’ve been tasteless and xenophobic any time under any circumstances.
 It’s more visible now that Palestine is suffering from genocide and the involvement of our government in ethnic cleansing.

 Back to the Hulk in the Room

-To answer my own question.
-Yes, our present is changing the way we watch movies.
-It is our opportunity to make the best out of it.
+To answer my question, the world we live in today is changing how we watch movies.
+American films are in danger.
+The Trump regime is threatening our First Amendment rights and imposing tariffs on movies filmed outside the country.
+It is our opportunity to make the best of it.
 To express our thoughts within the context of our terrible present.
-Writing about the parallelism between pop culture and our real-life timeline is one way to make our voices be heard.
+Writing about the parallelism between pop culture and our real-life timeline is one way to make our voices heard.